gavinkflam/bblisp/README.md

 ## Goals

 * Forbid side-effects.
+* Lightning fast and minimal.
 * Able to customize the language with syntactic forms and functions.
-* Able to precompile templates for faster rendering.
+* Able to precompile templates for even faster rendering.
-* Stay fast and minimal.

 ## Style Guide